People often have recurrent infections, shortness of breath, and a dry cough.

 Idiopathic pleuroparenchymal fibroelastosis is a rare condition that is classified as an idiopathic interstitial pneumonia.

-The cause is unknown, but experts think it may be related to recurrent lung infections.
-However, genetic and autoimmune factors may also play a role in this disease.
+Idiopathic means the cause is unknown, but experts think the disorder may be related to recurrent lung infections.
+However, genetic and autoimmune factors may also play a role in idiopathic pleuroparenchymal fibroelastosis.

 Men and women are affected about evenly.
 Idiopathic pleuroparenchymal fibroelastosis occurs in people of all ages.
 However, the median age when the disease starts is around 57 years.
 Most affected people are nonsmokers.

 People may have recurrent infections, shortness of breath, and a dry cough.
-Pneumothorax is common during the course of the disease.
+Pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more is common during the course of the disease.

 Diagnosis of idiopathic pleuroparenchymal fibroelastosis requires chest computed tomography (CT).
 Sometimes a biopsy of the lung is needed to confirm the diagnosis.